D-Day Fast Facts

 (CNN)Here is a look at D-Day.
-Allied troops invaded Normandy, France, on June 6, 1944, in order to fight Nazi Germany in World War II.
+Allied troops invaded Normandy, France, on June 6, 1944, to fight Nazi Germany in World War II.

 Facts:

-The largest amphibious invasion in history.
+The largest amphibious (land and water) invasion in history.

-The largest amphibious invasion in history.
+The largest amphibious (land and water) invasion in history.

-The invasion's code name was Operation Overlord.
+The code name for the invasion was Operation Overlord.

 General Dwight D. Eisenhower commanded the operation, and plans were made to land in Normandy, west of where the German troops and artillery were built up.

 The "D" stands for Day.
-D-Day and H-Hour stand for the secret day/time an operation is scheduled to begin.
+D-Day is code for the day an important military attack is scheduled to begin.

 Code names for the five beaches where the Allies landed: Utah, Omaha, Gold, Juno, and Sword.